 There are also ways to predict sales and model final conversions based on micro-conversions using clean data and machine learning.

 Want to know more?
 Make sure to read Fabian’s article on measuring digital campaign success.

 1/ Understand your customer journey to define the right KPIs.
 Your past data is gold.
-Map out your customer behavior and assess all the KPIs based on their relationship with the final sale/conversion that you can use as a leverage for scaling up.
-With the cookie’s death you’ll need to stop evaluating your upper-funnel campaigns on the final sale and start optimising towards a correspondent KPI measurable within 24h, like product view or add to carts.
+Map out your customer behavior and assess all the KPIs based on their relationship with the final sale/conversion that you can use as leverage for scaling up.
+With the cookie’s death, you’ll need to stop evaluating your upper-funnel campaigns on the final sale and start optimizing towards a correspondent KPI measurable within 24h, like product view or add to carts.

-3/ Break the silos, measure your results holistically.
+3/ Break the silos and measure your results holistically.
 Upper-funnel channels will have an impact on the other traffic sources and other marketplaces.
-Measuring them globally using microconversions or proxy KPIs like product views or add to carts will give you a complete picture of the performances of your marketing efforts and guarantee you’re not undervaluing your awareness and consideration campaigns.
-To take it further, data science can be used to model cross channels sales based on these micro conversions, but we’ll explain how to do that in an upcoming post.
+Measuring them globally using micro-conversions or proxy KPIs like product views or add-to-carts will give you a complete picture of the performances of your marketing efforts and guarantee you’re not undervaluing your awareness and consideration campaigns.
+To take it further, data science can be used to model cross channels sales based on these micro-conversions, but we’ll explain how to do that in an upcoming post.